Lovegiver/ReactivePipeline/src/README.md.md

     static Pipeline createPipeline(String pipelineName, Set<Task> allTasks, WorkGroupOptimizer optimizer)

 With the second method, you'll have to define your own `Optimizer`.
 This means that you define you own logic to group Tasks into `WorkGroup`s.
-The existing default Optimizer logic is very basic and may be hugely improved and optimized.
-It is part of my To-
+The existing default Optimizer logic is very basic and may be hugely improved and optimized (it is part of my To-Do list).

+ 1. First it looks for all ending (final, terminal) Tasks
+ 2. Then, it will

     static Task createTask(String taskName, Operation operation, List<Task> predecessors)